 When it comes to open-source software, community support may decide whether the project will be successful.
 For example, Debian and Ubuntu stand well with the community, and they have a reputation for being popular operating systems.

 Canonical is a company that stands behind Ubuntu and offers support for this OS.
 Apart from that, thousands of volunteers and enthusiasts also work on improving this operating system.
 Of course, Debian relies on the community and those willing to help, which also works great.

 Ubuntu’s support team can be hired to help you with installation, updating, and troubleshooting the system.
 Unfortunately, Debian has no such support team and relies on a group of volunteers.

 Debian and Ubuntu are well maintained and supported Linux distributions.
 One aims to provide a super solid distribution supported by a large community; the other provides the latest but stable software backed by a corporate, Canonical.

 Expert or Beginner?
 Free or proprietary?
 Ease of use or control?
 Cutting edge or stability?

 As you notice, the choosing between Ubuntu and Debian often comes down to what is more important to you and your business.

 If popularity matters to you, the official statistics emphasize that Ubuntu is the more popular Linux distro.
-From all the servers that use Linux, Ubuntu runs 32% of them while Debian has a 15% market share.
+Of all the Linux servers, Ubuntu runs 32% of them, while Debian has a 15% market share.

 If you have anything to add, please leave a comment below.